 Within the review, two positive studies jumped out at me, so I went back to the primary literature for a deeper dive.

-Firstly, I was fascinated by the idea of preventing infections in daycare centres – Szajewska’s overall verdict was that there was not currently sufficient evidence, but that LGG and L. reuteri DSM 17938 may have some effect on community-acquired infections.
+Firstly, I was fascinated by preventing infections in daycare centres – Szajewska’s overall verdict was that there was insufficient evidence but that LGG and L. reuteri DSM 17938 may have some effect on community-acquired infections.
 Particularly, the review describes this study;

-P: 336 children born at term aged 6-36 months attending a daycare in Mexico
+P: 336 children born at term aged 6-36 months attending daycare in Mexico

 I: 5 drops L. reuteri DSM 17938 for 12 weeks